moreih29/moreih29.github.io/_featured_categories/research.md

 type: category

 # The title of the tag's page.
-title: Machine Learning
+title: Research

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: machine-learning
+slug: research

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is machine learning page
+  This is research page

 # (Optional) You can disable grouping posts by date.
 no_groups: false